mleoking/PhET/trunk/simulations-java/ide/eclipse/README.txt

 About the files...

-classpath -
-classpath should be copied to .classpath at the top level of your project.
+dot-classpath - copy this to .classpath at the top level of your project.
-For example, if you created a project named simulations-java, then you would: cp simulations-java/ide/eclipse/classpath simulations-java/.classpath
+For example, if you created a project named simulations-java, then you would: cp simulations-java/ide/eclipse/dot-classpath simulations-java/.classpath

 --